Customize notebook environment

 pip freeze > requirements.txt.

-Open the Attached files tool and download requirements.txt.
+Open the Attached data tool and download the requirements.txt file.

 Add the downloaded file to another notebook's attached files.